Dragana Lucija Ratković Aydemir

-Dragana Lucija Ratković Aydemir (Zagreb, 24 September 1969), is a Croatian art historian, museum professional, scholar, and entrepreneur in culture and tourism.
+Dragana Lucija Ratković Aydemir (born 24 September 1969), is a Croatian art historian, museum professional, scholar, and entrepreneur in culture and tourism.
 She lives and works in Zagreb, Croatia; Istanbul and Çeşme, Turkey.

 Education and early career

 She graduated in 1994 in comparative literature and art history at the Faculty of Philosophy, University of Zagreb.

 In the same year in 1994, she was employed at the Institute for the Protection of Cultural Monuments of the Ministry of Culture in Croatia.
 She specializes in inventorying, the inventory and protection of movable sacral heritage, and especially in liturgical vestments and silverware.

 In the late 1990s and early 2000s, she curated permanent exhibitions of sacral heritage in the parish church of the Annunciation in Svetvinčenat and the Franciscan monastery in Rovinj, sacral exhibitions in the Parish Church of St. Martin in Tara near Poreč and the collection of liturgical textiles and silver in the museum of the Euphrasian Basilica complex in Poreč.
 In 1997, she was awarded a UNESCO scholarship for professional training in the field of conservation and restoration of cultural property at the Nicolaus Copernicus University in Toruń, and in Warsaw and Krakow.